-- 1. That, except as otherwise provided herein, the City hereby adopts the Oregon Attorney General's Model Public Contracting Rules (2012) ("Model Rules") as the contracting rules for the City, as such Model Rules now exist or are later modified. - 2.
+- 1. That, except as otherwise provided herein, the City hereby adopts the Oregon Attorney General's Model Public Contracting Rules ("Model Rules") as the contracting rules for the City, as such Model Rules now exist or are later modified. - 2.
 That the City adopts the public contracting rules described in Exhibit A, which is attached to this Resolution and incorporated herein by reference.
 The Rules described in Exhibit A shall be in addition to, and shall supersede any conflicting provisions in, the Model Rules. - 3.
-That the City shall regularly review changes in the Public Contracting Code and the Model Rules to ensure that the Exhibit A Rules are consistent with current law.
+That the City shall regularly review changes in the Public Contracting Code and the Model Rules to ensure that the Exhibit A Rules are consistent with current law. - 4.
+This resolution shall take effect immediately upon adoption.

-APPROVED AND ADOPTED on January 3, 2012.
+APPROVED AND ADOPTED on April 3, 2017.

-Acott Burge Iayor Scott Burge
+Mayor Scott Burge